 - personal information such as date of birth, children, spouse, and military service

 - highest levels of education and job training

-During the applications process, a person should not return to work.
+During the application process, a person should not return to work.
 The SSA lists returning to work as one of several potential reasons a person may not receive benefits.

-- impairment that has lasted or could last for 12 months or longer
+- an impairment that has lasted or could last for 12 months or longer

 - physical or mental impairments that limit a person’s ability to work, which can include: